What is the Full Form of IPO?

 #4 – Letter of Intent

-Letter of intent includes the commitment given by the underwriter as per the arrangement to the issuing company and commitment given by the company to an underwriter that the company will provide all the relevant information relating to this IPO.
+Letter of intentLetter Of IntentA letter of intent, also known as LOI, is a preliminary contract containing key terms of a prospective business deal between two or more parties.
+It is common in business transactions, for example, the sale, purchase, merger, or formation of a joint venture. includes the underwriter’s commitment as per the arrangement to the issuing company and dedication given by the company to an underwriter that the company will provide all the relevant information relating to this IPO.

 #5 – Underwriting Agreement